Aditya-Debnath/Betel-Leaf-Image-Dataset-from-Bangladesh/README.md

 Tested Architectures

-The following models were benchmarked:
+The following models were benchmarked and show their accuracy :

-Alexnet
+Alexnet : 92%

-DenseNet121
+DenseNet121 : 94%

-EfficientNet
+EfficientNet : 87%

-InceptionV3
+InceptionV3 : 97%

-MobileNetV2
+MobileNetV2 : 94%

-VGG16
+VGG16 : 91%

-ResNet50
+ResNet50 : 95%

-Xception
+Xception : 89%

-Custom CNN
+Custom CNN : 90%

-BLCNN
+BLCNN : 88.70%

-CBAM-CNN
+CBAM-CNN : 97.33%

-SE-Resnet
+SE-Resnet : 88%

-SE-Custom CNN
+SE-Custom CNN : 95%

-Custom Hybrid CNN-Swin Transformer(winner)
+Custom Hybrid CNN-Swin Transformer (winner) : 98%

 Methodology : To ensure robustness, each model was tested across a spectrum of data distributions.
 We utilized distinct Train-Test splits to validate generalizability, with a primary focus on the 70:30 distribution.